INTERNATIONAL HUMAN RESOURCE MANAGEMENT - 2022/3

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-- Knowledge of key HR practices and how culture and institutional arrangements vary across the developed world
+- Knowledge of key HR practices and how culture and institutional arrangements vary across the world

-- The challenges in implementing these across different national contexts
+- The challenges in implementing HRM practices and functions across different national contexts

 - Ability to present solutions to problems and assess their suitability in a given context